josephcappadona/josephcappadona.github.io/index.md

         <li>Grounding natural language generation in commonsense/domain knowledge</li>
       </ul>
     </p>
-    <div>Below you'll find an assortment of short essays I've written as a way to elucidate my thoughts on artificial intelligence.</div>
+    <div>Below you'll find an assortment of short essays I've written as a way to organize and elucidate my thoughts on artificial intelligence.</div>
   </div>
 </div>